 At Greenhill, our traditions develop community, give homage to the past, and, in some cases, serve as rites of passage.
 Most importantly, they reflect our commitment to individuality and our diverse atmosphere.

 A Look at Some of Our Favorite Traditions

-Homecoming Week - A pep rally, a community cookout, the big game, and Senior class sweatshirts celebrate Greenhill past and present.
+Homecoming Week - A pep rally, a community dinner, athletic competitions, and traditional Senior class sweatshirts celebrate Greenhill past and present.

 Painting of Water Tower - In this prank-turned-tradition, seniors leave their mark on Greenhill's Water Tower.

-Founders' Day - The whole school gathers on this special day to honor our beginnings through songs, service and ice cream.
+Founders' Day - The whole school gathers on this special day to honor our beginnings through songs, service and community.

-Music on the Quad - Every fall and spring, students enjoy professional music performances on the quad over lunch.
+Music on the Quad - Every fall and spring, students enjoy diverse professional music performances on the quad during lunch.

-Color Wars - This friendly Upper School class rivalry includes grade-level tug-of-war, quiz bowl, and competitive pie eating.
+Color Wars - This friendly Upper School class rivalry includes year-long competitions like grade-level tug-of-war, quiz bowl, and competitive pie eating.

-Greenhill Goes Global - Families set up booths in the gym representing their cultures.
+Greenhill Goes Global - Families set up booths in the gym representing their cultures and countries.
 Performances, art and food complete the celebration.

 Greek Day - Studies of ancient Greece culminate in a fifth grade student-directed grade-level performance and a feast of epic proportions.